Jenny supports Beveridge & Diamond clients in a diverse mix of environmental litigation and regulatory matters nationwide across industrial sectors.

-A Persian Gulf War veteran, Jennifer served as a pilot in the U.S. Army where she flew CH-47 Chinook helicopters.
+A Persian Gulf War veteran, Jenny served as a pilot in the U.S. Army where she flew CH-47 Chinook helicopters.

-Jennifer joined Beveridge & Diamond following her graduation from Vermont Law School.
-During law school, Jennifer served as Trustee for the Vermont Law School Board of Trustees.
+Jenny joined Beveridge & Diamond following her graduation from Vermont Law School.
+During law school, Jenny served as Trustee for the Vermont Law School Board of Trustees.
 She was also an Editor for the VLS Law Review.
 She gained experience on the Federal Court level, working for the Honorable Peter W. Hall in the Second Circuit Court of Appeals as a judicial extern.
 Her international experience includes the Marrakech, Morocco 22nd Conference of the Parties (COP22) to the United Nations Framework Convention on Climate Change.
-Jennifer was selected as a student representative for the Vermont Law School COP22 Delegation.
+Jenny was selected as a student representative for the Vermont Law School COP22 Delegation.

-Jennifer is a member of the Legal Advisory Committee for the Capital Area Immigrants’ Rights Coalition (CAIR), and performs pro bono work for CAIR on behalf of the firm.
+Jenny is a member of the Legal Advisory Committee for the Capital Area Immigrants’ Rights Coalition (CAIR) and performs pro bono work for CAIR on behalf of the firm.
 She is a classically trained musician, a recreational half-marathon runner, and enjoys skiing, hiking, and kayaking.

 - Duke University (B.S., 1989)